MatrixEncoder/MatrixEncoder/README.md

 # 💫 About Me:
 I'm building the next generation of cybersecurity tools by integrating AI-driven solutions with ethical hacking, threat intelligence, and incident response techniques.
-My focus lies in strengthening digital security frameworks, improving vulnerability detection, and automating defense mechanisms to stay ahead of evolving cyber threats.
+My focus lies in strengthening digital security frameworks, improving vulnerability detection, and automating defense mechanisms to stay ahead of evolving cyber threats.<br>

-🔍 Experienced in penetration testing, cryptography, and SIEM tools like Splunk and QRadar.
+🔍 Experienced in penetration testing, cryptography, and SIEM tools like Splunk and QRadar.<br>
-🛠️ Worked on projects involving XSS detection, network defense, and AI-powered risk scoring systems.
+🛠️ Worked on projects involving XSS detection, network defense, and AI-powered risk scoring systems.<br>
-🌐 Actively researching Deep & Dark Web ecosystems to understand adversarial behavior and enhance security strategies.
+🌐 Actively researching Deep & Dark Web ecosystems to understand adversarial behavior and enhance security strategies.<br>
-🤖 Passionate about applying machine learning in cybersecurity to create safer online environments.
+🤖 Passionate about applying machine learning in cybersecurity to create safer online environments.<br>
-💡 Built fully functional websites using open-source AI tools and frameworks, emphasizing innovation and accessibility.
+💡 Built fully functional websites using open-source AI tools and frameworks, emphasizing innovation and accessibility.<br>

-Let’s make cybersecurity smarter, faster, and more adaptive.
+Let’s make cybersecurity smarter, faster, and more adaptive.  <br>

 ## 🌐 Socials: